Feedback and Open-Loop Nash Equilibria for LQ Infinite-Horizon Discrete-Time Dynamic Games: Problem statement and preliminaries

 \section{Problem statement and preliminaries}

-The main objective of this section consists in briefly recalling a few definitions and results concerning the computation of NE strategies in the setting of infinite-horizon LQ dynamics games.
+The main objective of this section consists in briefly recalling a few definitions and results concerning the computation of NE strategies in the setting of infinite-horizon LQ dynamic games.
 Thus, consider a linear system described by the difference equation

-where $x : \mathbb{N} \rightarrow \mathbb{R}^{n}$ denotes the state of the system and $u_i : \mathbb{N} \rightarrow \mathbb{R}^{m_i}$, for $i = 1, 2$, denote the control actions of players 1 and 2, respectively, subject to the initial condition $x(0) = x_0 \in \mathbb{R}^{n}$.
+where $x : \tm{\mathbb{N}_{\ge0}} \rightarrow \mathbb{R}^{n}$ denotes the state of the system and $u_i : \tm{\mathbb{N}_{\ge0}} \rightarrow \mathbb{R}^{m_i}$, for $i = 1, 2$, denote the control actions of players 1 and 2, respectively, subject to the initial condition $x(0) = x_0 \in \mathbb{R}^{n}$.
 The aim of each player is to minimize an individual cost functional defined over an infinite horizon, described by

 with $Q_i = Q_i^{\top} \succeq 0$ and $R_i = R_i^{\top} \succ 0$ parameterized with respect to the initial condition $x_0$.
+In the game described by \eqref{eq:lti}, \eqref{eq:cost_J_i} (as well as in all, single or multi-player, dynamic optimization problems arising throughout the manuscript) it is further required that feasible solutions are such that the state tends to the origin as time diverges to infinity.
 Since the value of the cost functional of each player depends on the action selected by its opponent, indirectly via the evolution of the state, the cost functionals can seldom be minimized simultaneously.
 Thus the players need to settle for \emph{equilibrium}, rather than \emph{optimal}, solutions.
 Two common solution concepts that reflect different underlying information structures, namely feedback Nash equilibria (F-NE) and open-loop Nash equilibria (OL-NE), are recalled below (see, \emph{e.g.} \cite{basar1998} for further details).

 \begin{definition} (F-NE) A pair of control laws $(u_1^{\star}, u_2^{\star}) = (K_1^{\star}x, K_2^{\star}x)$ is a \emph{Feedback Nash Equilibrium} (F-NE) strategy if the inequalities

 hold for all $x_0 \in \mathbb{R}^{n}$ and for any pair $(K_1, K_2^{\star})$ such that $\sigma(A+B_1 K_1 + B_2 K_2^{\star}) \subset \mathbb{C}_d$ in the case of \eqref{eq:def_FNE_ply_1}, and for any pair $(K_1^{\star}, K_2)$ such that $\sigma(A+B_1 K_1^{\star} + B_2 K_2) \subset \mathbb{C}_d$ in the case of \eqref{eq:def_FNE_ply_2}. \end{definition}